How To Spot a Dog Eye Infection—and What To Do if Your Pup Has One

 Conjunctivitis

-Conjunctivitis, often called “pink eye,” is inflammation of the transparent membrane (the conjunctiva) that lines the eyelids and edge of the eye itself, Dr. Whittenburg says.
+Conjunctivitis, or “pink eye,” is inflammation of the transparent membrane (the conjunctiva) that lines the eyelids and edge of the eye, Dr. Whittenburg says.

-Conjunctivitis is commonly caused by a viral or bacterial infection; canine distemper virus, canine herpesvirus and/or Staphylococci bacteria are the usual suspects.
-But conjunctivitis in dogs can also develop as a result of allergies, immune-mediated disorders, eyelid abnormalities, trauma, irritation, tear duct and other eye issues like glaucoma and corneal ulcers.
+Conjunctivitis is commonly caused by a viral or bacterial infection; canine herpesvirus and/or Staphylococci bacteria are the usual suspects.
+But conjunctivitis in dogs can also develop because of allergies, immune-mediated disorders, eyelid abnormalities, trauma, irritation, tear duct, and other eye issues like glaucoma and corneal ulcers.

 Uveitis